thr3lk/threlk-dot-net-source/content/words/responsible technology.md

 [^darkforest]: As an aside: I keep returning to Erin Kissane’s writing, especially her piece [Against the Dark Forest](https://www.wrecka.ge/against-the-dark-forest/).
 Her thoughts on community, both online and off, echo a great many of my own.

-[^timemachine]: a guess I’ve already started this collection with my piece about setting up time machine backups to a netatalk host (add link)
+[^timemachine]: a guess I’ve already started this collection with my piece about setting up time machine backups to a netatalk host [Linux as Time Machine backup server for MacOS systems](/2025-03-06/linux-as-time-machine-backup-server-for-macos-systems/)

 [^youwouldntdownload]: ~~if~~ since, _like me_, you are an upstanding citizen and prefer not to sail the high seas, it’s I usefully to note that the collection of DVDs you got from Goodwill makes an excellant catalog for your personal Netflix alternative.
 The YAMS stack will still set you up with a good base, just disable the Docker containers you’re not planning to use after install.